x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/googleworkspace-migration-prerequisites.md

  3. Create a service key
  4. Enable all APIs - Gmail, Calendar, Contacts

-Google Admin needs the following permissions to complete these steps:
+The Google Migration admin needs the following permissions to complete these steps:
 - resourcemanager.projects.create
 - iam.ServiceAccounts.create